adaror/FoleonBackendAssignment/README.md

 ```bash
 $ docker-compose up
 ```
+I also added the .env file because this project is not sensitive, of cures that normally I would never upload this file to git.
 ## Test

 For now I did unit test for project and documents services - so you it's better to run the scripts: